ArduPilot/ardupilot_wiki/dev/source/docs/testing-with-replay.rst

 Introduction
 ============

-Replay is a program that takes the output from a dataflash log file and replays it through the latest master code allowing a sort of simulation based on real data.
+Replay is a program that takes a dataflash log file and replays it through the latest master code allowing a sort of simulation based on real data.
 This can be useful when trying to recreate the exact situation which produces a bug or to test EKF tuning parameters to see how they would have performed in the same situation.
 Replay only runs on Linux/Ubuntu and only using dataflash logs from a high speed CPU such as the PX4/Pixhawk running a version of Copter/Plane/Rover from May 2014 or later (i.e. AC3.2-dev or higher).

+It is recommended that if a problem is reproducible that the dataflash log be generated with both the `LOG_REPLAY` and `LOG_DISARMED` parameters set to 1.

 .. image:: ../images/Replay_EKFVsINAV.png
     :target: ../_images/Replay_EKFVsINAV.png